nav1s/Bmail/README.md

 - **Swapping Console I/O with TCP**
 Moving from console to TCP I/O was surprisingly smooth.
 Because we used abstract Reader and Writer objects from the start, we only had to switch the implementations.
 The rest of the code didn’t even notice the difference.

-Overall, because our system was built to be extendable from day one, we were able to make all these changes without doing any big rewrites gnor major implemintation changes.
+Overall, because our system was built to be extendable from day one, we were able to make all these changes without doing any big rewrites nor major implementation changes.